-Whenever personal data is requested, it is essential that the data subject (the person whose personal data are collected, held or processed) knows for what purposes the data is being collected.
+Whenever personal data is processed, it is essential that the data subject (the person whose personal data are collected, held or processed) knows for which purposes the data is being collected.
 According to Article 4 Paragraph a) of the Regulation, personal data "must be collected for specified, explicit and legitimate purposes and not further processed in a way incompatible with those purposes."

 Moreover, personal data must be adequate, relevant, and not excessive in relation to the purpose and kept for no longer than is necessary for the purposes for which they were collected.